ibm-cloud-docs/apiconnect/tutorials/tut_create_api_node.md

 >If you get a response code of **422 - Unprocessable Entity** with the following payload:
 >![](images/explore-test-3.png)
 >
->the `id` data element has not been removed from the generated data.
-Remove the `id` data element and re-run the test.
+>ensure that there is not an `id` data element that has not been removed from the generated data.
+If there is an ID element, remove it and re-run the test.
 >![troubleshooting]
 >If you get the error **failed to parse request body**, you have to remove the comma following the last `humidity_high` number.
 7. Edit the values in the JSON shown in the **data** section.
 Try changing the generated dummy data, and click **Call operation** again.
 You should see the request and response parameters, along with the JSON instance data that you entered.